Last updated: January 1, 2023

 This section describes the various types of information we collect from and about you.
 To understand the context in which collection occurs, see Section 2 (How do we use your information?).
 More information about some of the mechanisms we use to collect this information, such as cookies, is available in Section 4 (Tracking Technologies & Cookies).

 - Account information.
 Our services generally require you to create an account before you can access them.
-As part of registering for an account, we may collect information such as your name, username, email address, and password.
+As part of the process of registering for an account, we may collect information such as your name, username, email address, and password.

 - Billing and payment information.
 In order to purchase a service, you may need to provide us with details such as billing name, billing contact details (street addresses, email addresses), and payment instrument details.